 As part of our English teaching we regularly use drama techniques such as freeze framing, hot seating and conscience alley to explore texts and prepare the children for writing.
 We have also had many successful drama workshops.

-Story making is also a very important tool that we use as a way into writing.
+Story making can be another tool that we use as a way into writing.
 Through learning stories, the children are able to internalise the key language and sentence structures that they need for their own writing.

 When appropriate, we provide 1-1 and small group interventions for children across the school who may be experiencing difficulties in their learning.
 We have an experienced and dedicated interventions teacher, supported by a team of skilled Teaching Assistants who work with children where appropriate, to ensure that all children meet their full potential.